 The European Asylum Support Office’s (EASO) annual report on the situation of asylum in the European Union is a must-read for everyone interested in refugee issues with a focus on the EU+ area.
 The document covers 2019 trends but it does not seem to talk about another epoch: rather the opposite.
 Here are but a few extracts from its wealth of data

-Protect partner presentations: Queen Mary University of London
+PROTECT partner presentations: The Queen Mary University of London

 The Queen Mary University of London is one of PROTECT’s two UK-based teams.
 The team is led by the distinguished EU law and migration expert Elspeth Guild, joining her are the aspiring law scholar Kathryn Allinson and Nicolette Busuttil.
 Together, the team has followed the processes surrounding the UN Compacts on Migrants and Refugees closely and explored their potential in advancing the international protection system.